-We are pleased to announce the opening of the July round of the award.
+Applications for the December round of the award are now invited.
 We’ll consider any research that considers water! – whether that’s from physical sciences or humanities.
 If you’ve got ideas for H2O then we are interested to hear from you!

 Maybe you work with water sustainability or sanitation?

 Mariam Zaqout, School of Engineering used her award to support her research on the Political Economy of Sanitation; driving incentives for more sustainable sanitation services in low and middle-income countries.

 Perhaps your research helps implement water policy?